 These tiles that look like wood use a lightweight foam base with a thin vinyl layer over the top to simplify the installation process.
 The foam base has an anti-fatigue cushioning property, which makes it ideal for use at a trade show, where employees will be standing for the entire day.
 They also work for use at home or anywhere that sees regular foot traffic.

 Do Faux Wood Tiles Have Hidden Interlocking Designs?For those who prefer a cleaner-looking installation without the jagged puzzle-style edges, consider wood-like tiles with hidden interlocking edges.

 These tile designs include tabs and loops on the underside base layer of the tiles.
 When these items click together, the connection remains hidden underneath the edges of the tile, leaving only clean, straight lines visible.

 With faux wood grain finishes on these hidden interlock tiles, the pattern will appear to be seamless from tile to tile, which enhances the appearance that the flooring consists of actual hardwood.

-The Interlocking Basement and Portable Event Floor Tile takes full advantage of the hidden interlock system, using a parquet design to deliver the appearance of an actual wood floor.
+The EZ Portable Dance Floor takes full advantage of the hidden interlock system, using a parquet design to deliver the appearance of an actual wood floor.

-Are Peel and Stick Planks Easy to Install?For a more permanent installation of faux wood flooring, consider the Vinyl Peel and Stick Plank Floor Tile.
-This vinyl product uses pieces measuring 1 by 1 foot to simplify installation over any flat surface.
+Are Peel and Stick Planks Easy to Install?For a more permanent installation of faux wood flooring, consider the Envee Tacky Back LVP Laminate Planks.
+This vinyl product uses pieces measuring 4 by 0.6 feet with a thickness of 4 mm (about 0.16 inches).

-The vinyl layer has a design that looks like hardwood in a wear resistant surface that ensures the wood grain color will continue to look like new well after the installation takes place.
-This is a commercial grade vinyl that has a reasonable price, allowing for an installation at home.
+The vinyl layer has a design that looks like hardwood on a wear-resistant surface that ensures the wood grain color will continue to look like new well after the installation takes place.
+This is a commercial-grade vinyl that has a reasonable price, allowing for an installation at home.
 It also has a high level of resistance to moisture in case of spills.